Implement CI/CD workflows with Azure Databricks

 Implementing CI/CD workflows with GitHub Actions and Azure Databricks can streamline your development process and enhance automation.
 GitHub Actions provide a powerful platform for automating software workflows, including continuous integration (CI) and continuous delivery (CD).
 When integrated with Azure Databricks, these workflows can execute complex data tasks, like running notebooks or deploying updates to Databricks environments.
 For instance, you can use GitHub Actions to automate the deployment of Databricks notebooks, manage Databricks file system uploads, and set up the Databricks CLI within your workflows.
 This integration facilitates a more efficient and error-resistant development cycle, especially for data-driven applications.

-Note: You need a Github account to complete this exercise.
+Note: You need a GitHub account and a Git client (such as the Git command line tool) installed on your local computer to complete this exercise.

 Provision an Azure Databricks workspace